Global patents reflect advances in connected and self-driving cars

 The survey, “The State of Innovation in the Automotive Industry 2015,” analyzed patent applications and mapped trends in five key areas: Propulsion, navigation, handling, safety and security, and entertainment.

-Hyundai was among the leaders in every category, ranking number three overall behind Toyota Motor Corp and Robert Bosch [ROBG.UL].
+Hyundai was among the leaders in every category, ranking number three overall behind Toyota Motor Corp and Robert Bosch.

 Hyundai, which along with sister company Kia Motor is fifth in global sales, has outperformed the overall auto market thanks to its stylish, yet affordable models, but experts say the duo lacks a technological edge to better compete with rivals.